U.S. 12 lb. Mountain Howitzer dated 1853.

 We are now set up to process all major credit cards.
 There is a 4% processing charge associated with these transactions.
 This is necessary due to PCI Compliance and higher fees associated with keyed in transactions via phone.
 Margins can also be very tight with the artifacts I offer, particularly with consignments.
+We are required to collect State Sales Tax from residents of Tennessee (9.75%).

 Long Time Fort Fisher, NC. area Collection.